danyel-ii/cubixles_/docs/B-app/20-spec.md

 5. **URI normalization**: store `{ original, resolved }` for both `tokenUri` and `image`.
    - `original` is the exact value returned by the source.
    - `resolved` converts `ipfs://…` to an HTTPS gateway URL.
-5. **Raw metadata**: provenance stores full source metadata as received.
+6. **Raw metadata**: provenance stores full source metadata as received.
+7. **Floor snapshot (optional)**: store collection floor ETH + retrieval timestamp at mint time.
+   - Sepolia default: `0` when floor data is unavailable.

 ## Types